 - The average age at graduation is calculated not only on the basis of the actual age in whole years but also by taking into account specific birth and graduation dates.
 For the percentage distributions by age at graduation, the age is to be intended as fully achieved. - The figure indicating foreign citizens does not include graduates from the Republic of San Marino. - As for the graduates' social background, we have followed the framework proposed by A. Cobalti and A. Schizzerotto in their book (La mobilità sociale in Italia, Bologna, il Mulino, 1994).
-Social class is defined by the socio-economic status of the graduate's father and mother and corresponds to the highest of the two (principle of 'dominance').
-Socio-economic status can be defined as upper-class, employed middle class, petty bourgeoisie and working class.
-The upper class is dominant over the other three, the working class is at the lowest level, while employed middle class and petty bourgeoisie are substantially balanced.
-If one graduate's parent belongs to the petty bourgeoisie and the other to the employed middle class, the social class of the degree holder is that of the father (in a situation like the above described one, it would not be possible to choose between the two social classes on the basis of the principle of dominance).
+Social class is defined by the socioeconomic status of the graduate's father and mother and corresponds to the highest of the two (principle of 'dominance').
+Socioeconomic status can be defined as middle class, clerical middle class, lower middle class and working class.
+The middle class is dominant over the other three, the working class is at the lowest level, while clerical middle class and lower middle class are substantially balanced.
+If one graduate's parent belongs to the lower middle class and the other to the clerical middle class, the social class of the degree holder is that of the father (in a situation like the above described one, it would not be possible to choose between the two social classes on the basis of the principle of dominance).

-- Socio-economic status of each parent is a function of the most recent job position, as illustrated in the following table.
+- Socioeconomic status of each parent is a function of the most recent job position, as illustrated in the following table.

-last job position socio-economic status liberal professionals high level managers entrepreneurs with at least 15 employees upper-class employees with coordinating dutieswhite collar employeesmiddle managers employedmiddle class self-employed assistants in family business members of cooperatives entrepreneurs with less than 15 employees petty bourgeoisie manual workers, subordinates, etc.low-level office workers working class
+last job position socio-economic status liberal professionals high level managers entrepreneurs with at least 15 employees middle class employees with coordinating duties white collar employees middle managers teachers (excluded university teachers) clerical middle class self-employed assistants in family business members of cooperatives entrepreneurs with less than 15 employees lower middle class manual workers, subordinates, etc. low-level office workers working class

-^{} Liberal professionals with a lower educational qualification than the secondary school-leaving certificate have been included in the self-employed people category.
+\ Liberal professionals with a lower educational qualification than the secondary school-leaving certificate have been included in the self-employed people category.